If you are serious about doing original research in psychology, consider the Psychology Honors

 Assignments in the seminars are practical exercises.
-These include plenty of experience giving talks about their research and topics related to their research, as well as preparing career statements and applications for funding, practice with peer review, plotting, analyzing and interpreting data in graphs and posters.
+These include plenty of experience giving talks about your research and related topics, as well as preparing career statements and applications for funding, practice with peer review, plotting, analyzing and interpreting data in graphs and posters.

 You will also complete several courses designed to hone your research skills, including research methods and statistics.
 You will use these skills in your own research projects, as well as your reading and critique of other people's research.
 Increasingly, people have been finding that practical mathematical, methods and statistical skills are valuable for many research-related domains and even careers that are not research-focused.

 If, for whatever reason, the honors program is not for you, but you have a strong interest in conducting research, consider the research certificate.
 The research certificate is often viewed as equivalent to honors in post-graduate programs (but check with the specific program to be sure).

 What kind of student is a Psychology Honors student?
 Honors students are typically self-starters, people with a keen curiosity and a desire to move beyond doing what they are told, to put in some serious work and mental effort and find out something new about behaviour, thought and the brain.